jyemin/mongo-java-driver/docs/reference/content/upgrading.md

   pre = "<i class='fa fa-level-up'></i>"
 +++

-## Upgrading from 3.6.x
+## Upgrading from 3.7.x

+The 3.8 driver introduces a small but significant breaking change to the existing API for any application that already depends on session support (introduced in the 3.6 release to support causal consistency): the type of ClientSession changes from `com.mongodb.session.ClientSession` to `com.mongodb.client.ClientSession`.
+This is both source and binary incompatible with the 3.7 release.
+This change was required in order to introduce support in the driver for transactions that works in both the synchronous and the asynchronous drivers.

-The 3.7 release is binary and source compatible with the 3.5 release, except for methods that have been added to interfaces that have been marked as unstable, and changes to classes or interfaces that have been marked as internal or annotated as Beta.
+Otherwise, the 3.8 release is binary and source compatible with the 3.7 release, except for methods that have been added to interfaces that have been marked as unstable, and changes to classes or interfaces that have been marked as internal or annotated as Beta.

 ## Upgrading from 2.x

-You must upgrade first to 3.0 driver.
-See the Upgrade guide in the 3.0 driver reference documentation.
+See the Upgrade guide in the 3.0 driver reference documentation for breaking changes in 3.0.

 ### System Requirements